Brahmleen7/DotVision/README.md

-###🌟 DotVision – Bringing Vision to the Visually Impaired 🌟
+### 🌟 DotVision – Bringing Vision to the Visually Impaired 🌟
-# DotVision
 **An AI-powered web application for visually impaired users to recognize objects and text using image processing.**

 ## 🚀 Features